Gregory-Hilbert/Gregory-Hilbert.github.io/Projects.md

 ### Random Password Generator
  [View .PY File](Misc Files/password_generator.py)
- - Used Python to create a random password generator.
+ - Used Python to create a random password generator
- - Defined a function that generates a random password with customizable length, requiring at least one lowercase letter, uppercase letter, digit, and special character using the random and string modules.
+ - Defined a function that generates a random password with customizable length, requiring at least one lowercase letter, uppercase letter, digit, and special character using the random and string modules
+ - Ensured a guaranteed return message to the user even if the user typed something into the input box besides the number of characters they want their password to be

 ### SIEM Home Lab Setup
 [View Report](Project PDFs/SIEMproject.pdf)